socketio/socket.io/SPEC.md

 ## Timeouts

-The client must use the `pingTimeout` sent as part of the
+The client must use the `pingTimeout` sent as part of the handshake (with the `open` packet) to determine whether the server is unresponsive.

+If no packet type is received withing `pingTimeout`, the client considers the socket disconnected.